ISSN (Print): 1389-2002

 Aims & Scope

-Science Citation Index-Expanded (SciSearch)TM, Journal Citation Reports/Science Edition, InCites, Index to Scientific Reviews®, Biochemistry & Biophysics Citation Index™, Current Contents® - Life Sciences, BIOSIS, BIOSIS Previews, BIOSIS Reviews Reports and Meetings, MEDLINE/PubMed/Index Medicus, Scopus, EMBASE/Excerpta Medica, Chemical Abstracts Service/SciFinder, Cambridge Scientific Abstracts (CSA)/ProQuest, Scilit, ChemWeb, Google Scholar, MediaFinder®-Standard Periodical Directory, Genamics JournalSeek, PubsHub, Index Copernicus, J-Gate, CNKI Scholar, Suweco CZ, TOC Premier, EBSCO, British Library and Ulrich's Periodicals Directory, JournalTOCs, QOAM, ERA 2018 and Dimensions.
+Science Citation Index Expanded™ (SciSearch®), Journal Citation Reports/Science Edition, InCites, Index to Scientific Reviews®, Biochemistry & Biophysics Citation Index™, Current Contents® - Life Sciences, BIOSIS, BIOSIS Previews, BIOSIS Reviews Reports and Meetings, MEDLINE/PubMed/Index Medicus, Scopus, EMBASE/Excerpta Medica, Chemical Abstracts Service/SciFinder, Cambridge Scientific Abstracts (CSA)/ProQuest, Scilit, ChemWeb, Google Scholar, MediaFinder®-Standard Periodical Directory, Genamics JournalSeek, PubsHub, Index Copernicus, J-Gate, CNKI Scholar, Suweco CZ, TOC Premier, EBSCO, British Library, Ulrich's Periodicals Directory, JournalTOCs, QOAM, ERA 2018 and Dimensions.

 Submit Abstracts / Manuscripts Online